ammarhakim/ammar-simjournal/je/je35/je35-iter-poisson.rst

 ------------------------------

-In [Nishikawa2007]_ studied a system of first-order relaxation equations that reduce to the Poisson at steady-state:
+In [Nishikawa2007]_ studied a system of first-order relaxation equations that reduce to the Poisson equation at steady-state:

 .. math::